The Essence of Lombardian Cuisine

 Marubini

-Another Cremonese recipe, marubini, is a stuffed egg pasta filled with a mixture of meat, breadcrumbs, Grana Padano, and egg yolks.
-They are cooked in three different types of boiling broth made respectively with beef, pork, and chicken.
+Another Cremonese recipe, marubini, is a stuffed egg pasta filled with meat, breadcrumbs, Grana Padano, and egg yolks.
+They are cooked in three different boiling broth types made with beef, pork, and chicken.
 The meat used to make each of the broths is repurposed into the filling for the marubini.
-They can be served with broth and a cheese sprinkle or drained from the broth and served with butter and cheese instead.
+They can be served with broth and a cheese sprinkle or drained from it and served with butter and cheese instead.

 Pasta al Mascarpone

-In the province of Lodi, you’ll find the simple pasta al mascarpone.
+You’ll find the simple pasta al mascarpone in the Lodi province.
 It’s made from a flat pasta called maltagliati.
-Creamy mascarpone is the base of the pasta sauce, which is whisked with egg yolks, salt, nutmeg, and a splash of pasta water.
+Creamy mascarpone is the base of the pasta sauce, whisked with egg yolks, salt, nutmeg, and a splash of pasta water.
 The result is a lavish sauce that beautifully coats the maltagliati pasta.

 Pizzocheri